containers/buildah/docs/buildah-mount.md

 Mounts the specified container's root file system in a location which can be accessed from the host, and returns its location.

-If you execute the command without any arguments, the tool will list all of the currently mounted containers.
+If the mount command is invoked without any arguments, the tool will list all of the currently mounted containers.

 ## RETURN VALUE